louismullie/temp-data/markdown_final/f605b405-d26f-4c55-bdcb-f4dcdd01eb2c.md

 ### Clinical policy: critical issues in the evaluation and management of adult patients in the emergency department with asymptomatic elevated blood pressure [^115YzJdL].
 Annals of Emergency Medicine (2013).
 Medium credibility.

-Class III observational ED screening — Nishijima et al: Investigators 'screened 167 asymptomatic patients with elevated blood pressure (98% black) in 2 urban EDs' and 'included patients aged 18 years or older with a diastolic blood pressure of greater than or equal to 100 mm Hg'.They 'found 12 patients (7.2%; 95% CI 3% to 11%) who had unanticipated basic metabolic profile results that led to hospitalization', of whom '10 patients were admitted for new-onset or worsening renal dysfunction and 2 patients were admitted for hyperglycemia'.
+Class III observational ED screening — Nishijima et al: Investigators 'screened 167 asymptomatic patients with elevated blood pressure (98% black) in 2 urban EDs' and 'included patients aged 18 years or older with a diastolic blood pressure of greater than or equal to 100 mm Hg'.
+They 'found 12 patients (7.2%; 95% CI 3% to 11%) who had unanticipated basic metabolic profile results that led to hospitalization', of whom '10 patients were admitted for new-onset or worsening renal dysfunction and 2 patients were admitted for hyperglycemia'.

 ---

 ### Clinical policy: critical issues in the evaluation and management of adult patients with asymptomatic hypertension in the emergency department [^115gBcf4].
 Annals of Emergency Medicine (2006).
 Medium credibility.